privacycg/CHIPS/README.md

 - This document also does not describe a replacement for third-party cookies that are shared across different domains owned by the same first party.

-- If you are using cross-site cookies between first-party domains that may be visited in top-level context, consider using [First-Party Sets](https://github.com/privacycg/first-party-sets).
+- If you are using cross-site cookies between top-level domains owned by the same organization, consider using [First-Party Sets](https://github.com/privacycg/first-party-sets).

 - This document also does not describe partitioning any other type of browser storage other than cookies (e.g. HTTP cache, LocalStorage, service workers, etc.).